Little Red Dot, Blue Planet, Green Guardians: How The SAF Protects The Earth

 If there are two words that can describe this new attitude, it’s “take ownership”.
 Basically, the idea is that this plan will only work if everyone ensures that they do their part, from camp commanders all the way down.

-Dr Ng had already urged all units to be empowered to contribute its best efforts, saying that commanders should benchmark their unit against others, and make more informed decisions for a greener SAF.
+Dr Ng has urged all units to be empowered to contribute its best efforts, saying that commanders should benchmark their unit against others, and make more informed decisions for a greener SAF.

 Already, smart utility metering systems will be installed in all buildings, so that each unit knows how much it is producing in emissions, waste and water consumption.
 And there will be a new SAF Sustainability Office set up to guide and ensure the sustainability of these green efforts.